MMALI3287/web_server/README.md

    - Implement proper logging and monitoring
    - Consider additional authentication/authorization layers

-4. **File Permissions:** Ensure the uploads directory has appropriate permissions and is not executable.
+4. **File Permissions:** Ensure both the `public` and `uploads` directories have appropriate permissions and are not executable.

+5. **Upload Review Process:** Implement a process to review uploaded files in the `uploads` directory before moving them to `public` for client access.

 ## 🐛 Troubleshooting